The History of the Theatre Royal

 In those days Washington Street was the main trade centre of Workington and where better to build a theatre but on this busy thoroughfare.
 The market square was just around the corner so that Washington Street was thronged with the overflow from the busy market place.
 The theatre proved to be very popular with the production of Gilbert and Sullivan Operettas, Pantomimes, Old Time Music Hall with the presence of past melodrama by strolling players.

-The Jubilee Hall which became the Opera House was built on the site of the present Opera House in Pow Street (the first one burned down) and resulted in competition and falling audiences for the Theatre Royal.
+The Jubilee Hall which became the Opera House was built on the site of the present Opera House in Pow Street.
+The first Opera House having burned down.
+The building of the Opera House resulted in competition and falling audiences for the Theatre Royal.

 Mac’s Variety & Cinematographic Shows took over once nightly and then twice nightly in an attempt to keep the theatre profitable, but even at prices of 6d and 1/- for seats, these shows soon had to make way to Pictures & Vaudeville.